qctrl/python-pyquil/docs/index.rst

 Using PyPi
 ^^^^^^^^^^

-Use ``pip`` to install the latest version of Q-CTRL PyQuil Adapter.
+Use ``pip`` to install the latest version of Q-CTRL pyQuil Adapter.

 .. code-block:: shell